Northern-Data-AG/CodingChallenge-HPC/README.md

 This repository builds on "Neural Networks and Deep Learning", Determination Press, 2015

-Feel free to use their free resources to get a better understanding of the network (link).
+Feel free to use their free resources to get a better understanding of the network (http://neuralnetworksanddeeplearning.com/).